Master of Finance

 Are there any limitations on how many courses I can take?

 Yes, there are unit limits per term, which is consistent with our practice today, and with all MIT Sloan degree programs.
-The maximum number of units per term is 66, of which MIT Sloan units cannot exceed 60.
+The maximum number of units per term is 66.
+This includes all courses taken for credit regardless of department.

 Is it possible to write a thesis while enrolled in the MFin program?

-Yes, the thesis is optional and fulfills two of the three required general electives.
+Yes, the thesis is optional.
 The degree is the same (Master of Finance) for all graduates, whether they choose to write a thesis or not.

 What are the Action Learning opportunities available for MFin students?